 By extending the cooling tubes into the lower grill area, the total amount of cooling tubes exposed to the frontal air flow would be as much or more that the original dual pass radiator.The oil cooler can then be redesigned (or replaced) and moved in front of the radiator's lower grill area.

 Photographed below is a mockup of what the down flow radiator would look like.
 Red arrows (1 1/2 inch diameter) indicate the entrance from the engines dual coolant streams.
 Blue arrow (2 inch diameter) indicates the radiator coolant exit after being cooled by the vertical coolant tubes.
+The green arrows indicate the transmission cooler connections.
 The external expansion tank and its pressure cap would be retained.
-A tee connection would either be made in the lower hose connection (as per the original dual pass tank) or easily fabricated to attach the external expansion tank, thus solving the problem of a pressure cap on the top tank header.
-A similar (to the original) bleed purge tube would be needed to properly bleed air from the top tank.
+A tee connection would either be made in the lower hose connection (as per the original dual pass tank) or easily fabricated to attach the external expansion tank, thus solving the problem of a pressure cap on the top tank header. (in the photograph below the top cap is for filling the radiator only) A similar (to the original) bleed purge tube would be needed to properly bleed air from the top tank.

 If done properly a single pass radiator will theoretically cool more effectively and remove the upper 1/3 clogging possibility.